 All surplus income from the LMS publications is used entirely to support mathematicians and mathematics research.
 This includes activities such as funding mathematics conferences, awarding mathematics research grants, giving prizes for mathematical accomplishments, and representing mathematics to government and national policymakers.

 The LMS Newsletter is published on line with contributions added as they become ready.
 LMS members may opt to receive the printed LMS Newsletter which is distributed bimonthly free of charge.

-In addition to its journals and books, the LMS publishes a number of other reports and papers.
+The Society also publishes a number of reports and papers as a result of the activities of its Committees.
 Links to these can be found here.

 - 2019 Berwick Prize awarded to Dr Clark Barwick